Ru5ty0ne/popcorn_cli/README.md

 # Usage

-Show list of avalible resolutions for the movie "Mr.Nobody":
+Show list of available resolutions for the movie "Mr.Nobody":

 `>popcorn movie tt0485947`